stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-coding-assistants.md

 ### The Price of Admission

-Alright, let’s talk about everyone’s least favorite subject after “merge conflicts”: money.
+Alright, let's talk about everyone's least favorite subject after "merge conflicts": money.

-The landscape of AI coding assistants stretches from free tools (bless Gemini’s free tier and GitHub Copilot’s limited mode) all the way to paid options that cost more than my monthly coffee budget and my gym membership combined.
-(And I don’t even go to the gym.)
+The landscape of AI coding assistants stretches from free tools (bless Gemini's free tier and GitHub Copilot's limited mode) all the way to paid options that cost more than my monthly coffee budget and my gym membership combined.
+(And I don't even go to the gym.)

-You’d think — logically — that the pricier the tool, the better the AI coding assistant, right?
+You'd think — logically — that the pricier the tool, the better the AI coding assistant, right?

-Yeah… not so fast.
+Yeah... not so fast.

 Some of the best AI tools for coding are surprisingly affordable — punching way above their weight for tasks like AI code generation, debugging, and fast prototyping.
 Meanwhile, a few premium-priced tools (cough Devin 1.0 cough) made me wonder if I was secretly funding a lunar mission with my subscription.[although they are slashing their prices on the 2.0](https://venturebeat.com/programming-development/devin-2-0-is-here-cognition-slashes-price-of-ai-software-engineer-to-20-per-month-from-500/)